Former Presidential Candidate Paul Tsongas Discusses 'The Future of America'

 April 30, 1993

 April 30, 1993, Greencastle, Ind. - With the burdens of Social Security and the federal deficit, among other things, "My generation leaves you less, and that is something that should not rest easy on us," former Democratic presidential candidate Paul Tsongas said at DePauw University today.
 "The basic sacred obligation of one generation to the next has been violated."
-Tsongas presented the Timothy and Sharon Ubben Lecture, "The Future of America", at 11 a.m. in Meharry Hall of historic East College, one of three appearances he made while on campus.
+Tsongas presented the Timothy and Sharon Ubben Lecture, "The First 90 Days of President Clinton" at 11 a.m. in Meharry Hall of historic East College, one of three appearances he made while on campus.

 Tsongas also participated in an open forum at 10 a.m. in the Center for Contemporary Media, Watson Forum.
 At noon, Tsongas addressed the meeting of the Indiana Political Science Association in the Union Building.